wajihh/bioinformatics/README.md

 # bioinformatics
-Machine learning and deep learning projects in bioinformatics
+Machine learning and deep learning projects in bioinformatics.
+Project folder can be accessed on master branch of this repo.